Fed's Lacker says he is confident inflation will return to 2 percent

-PARIS U.S. inflation is likely to accelerate in coming years and move toward the Federal Reserve's 2 percent target, Richmond Fed President Jeffrey Lacker said on Monday, flagging upside risks to price growth.
+PARIS U.S. inflation will likely accelerate in coming years and move toward the Federal Reserve's 2 percent target, Richmond Fed President Jeffrey Lacker said on Monday.

 Inflation has been unusually sluggish since the 2007-2009 recession.